binaryphile/www.minimak.org/pages/download.md

 The second drawback is that you can't undo the mappings, even temporarily, without rebooting your machine.
-The only way to temporarily undo the registry mappings would be to use another mapping tool like PKL with an inverse-MiniMak mapping, but currently PKL has no such mapping.
+The only way to temporarily undo the registry mappings would be to use another mapping tool like PKL with an inverse-Minimak mapping, but currently PKL has no such mapping.

-That's why we only recommend using registry mappings *after* you've fully learned MiniMak.
+That's why we only recommend using registry mappings *after* you've fully learned Minimak.

 There are two modes of mappings, boot mappings and user mappings.
 User mappings only take effect after you've logged in.
 However, they only